 Adaptation is a concept in the theory of evolution.
 Under this theory, an adaptation is a trait in an organism that evolved through natural selection to serve a specific function.
-It can also be used colloquially to refer to healthy behavioral changes.
+The term adaptation can also be used colloquially to refer to healthy behavioral changes.

 An adaptive trait stands in contrast to a maladaptive trait—a trait that makes an organism less prepared to deal with its environment and more likely to die off.